 The members of the Consortium are:

-How the Changing Places Campaign began?
+How did the Changing Places Campaign begin?

 The Changing Places Toilets campaign was started by the late Loretto Lambe, founder and CEO of PAMIS (Promoting A More Inclusive Society), a voluntary organisation based in Dundee who support parents of children and adults with profound and multiple disabilities (PMLD).
 In 2003 PAMIS produced a video showing how several parents had to change their child on dirty toilet floors ,or in the back of mobility vehicles.
 This video included an interview with Loretto and Lord Rix from Mencap setting out the problem.